ZhiwenZhong/zhiwenzhong.github.io/README.md

 ### **Reseach Experiences**
 ------------
+**[10/2020] Crystal Structure of MAGI2-PDZ4/ARMS-PBM Complex**

+•	Membrane-associated guanylate kinase, WW and PDZ domain-containing protein 2 (MAGI2) is a scaffold protein that plays a critical role in synaptic junction by assembling neurotransmitter receptors and cell adhesion proteins

+•	We characterized the binding between MAGI2 and ARMS (ankyrin repeat-rich membrane spanning) through multiple biochemical assays and solved the crystal structure of MAGI2/ARMS complex.

+•	Our structure shows the binding interface lies between the canonical αB/βB groove from MAGI2-PDZ4 and the C-terminal PBM from ARMS

+•	Structure analysis combining with mutagenesis studies revealed the molecular basis of MAGI2-PDZ4/ARMS-PBM complex formation, which remained highly similar to canonical PDZ/PBM interaction

 **[07/2019] Crystal Structure of HCFC2 Fn3 Domain**

 •	Innovatively identified the interaction between TRIM46 and HCFC2, and partial structural information about the protein HCFC2.
 Screened out of HCFC2 protein from the RNA library of mouse brain using yeast two-hybrid technology;